 Procurement Opportunities for Minority-, Women- and Disabled Veteran-Owned Business Enterprises

-Investor-owned water companies are interested in contractors who can add value to their supply chain and can demonstrate:
+Regulated water utilities are interested in contractors who can add value to their supply chain and can demonstrate:

 - A firm understanding of the water utility sector